kinners00/nessus_agent/README.md

 If you can't execute scripts under that directory, you can pass ```--tmpdir``` flag on your bolt command followed by your chosen directory for example ```--tmpdir /var/tmp```

-### Escalating privilege with the 'run-as' parameter
+### Escalating privilege with the 'run-as' parameter - Linux

 Depending on your targets user level permissions, you may have to pass ```--run-as=root``` and ```--sudo-password='mypassword'``` or ```--sudo-password-prompt```  on your bolt command.
 You can also add ```run-as: root``` and ```sudo-password: 'mypass'``` to your config in your `inventory.yaml` file to enable you keep your bolt command shorter/neater.